telus/tds-community/guide/Digital_Platform_Ambassadors.md

 ## Digital Platform Ambassadors

-The DPA has 12 inaugural members.
-Ahmad Nassri and Steve Fisher will oversee the smooth administration and a clear agenda.
+The DPA has 17 inaugural members.
+Varun Jain will oversee the smooth administration and a clear agenda.
 Its initial focus is on front-end consistency of the central TELUS experience.
 As needs change other members may be invited and ceremonies may change.

 See the [DPA members](https://github.com/orgs/telus/teams/dpa-developers)